From heartbreak to hustle — the story behind The Twisted Hippo.

 But we received a devasting diagnosis for our son and life as I knew it changed: cystic hygroma with hydrops.
 His life was in danger.
 My life was in danger.

 At five months pregnant, we lost our son.
-We had so many early miscarriages before that, I shut down not knowing if I would ever recover.
+With a few many early miscarriages before this lost, I shut down.
 I was forever changed.

 I stepped back, heartbroken.
 The business slowed.
 I struggled to find my footing.
-More early miscarriages.
+Another early miscarriage.
 And then, just as I began to stand a little again — the world shut down.
 COVID hit.
 Our wedding was paused.
+Another miscarriage.
 My world literally stopped . . . again.
 Like many small businesses, mine nearly crumbled under the weight of grief, fear, and endless setbacks.

 As a family, we needed a fresh start.
 We had family in Louisiana.
 My born and raised Chalmette fiancé moved this Tennessee born and breed southern girl to Louisiana.
 And something unexpected happened: I breathed.
 I healed.
 And slowly, I began again.
 The Twisted Hippo was reborn — this time with more resilience, more grit, and a deeper sense of purpose.